Freyavf/arcdps_top_stats_parser/README.md

 Did you ever wonder how well you did compared to your squad mates, not only in a single fight, but over the whole raid?
 Do you want to know who to ask for help with a specific class?
 Or do you want to hand out an award to a guildie who did the most damage in all raids over a whole week?
 This project provides a tool for generating top stats from a set of arcdps logs, allowing you to easily identify top performing players in different stats.
 Currently supported stats are:
 - all damage
+- damage dealt to target (in wvw: equivalent to damage dealt to players)
+- damage dealt to everything else (in wvw: siege, npcs, ...)
 - boon rips
 - cleanses
 - stability output (generation squad)